zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

 People raised concerns about potential healthcare system overload due to surging case loads.

-We used EMR data from affilicated children's hosptial of Jiangnan University, to evaluate the impact on such a policy adjustment on our pediatric healthcare services.
+We performed this study to evaluate the impact on such a policy adjustment on pediatric healthcare services.

 The data and anaysis procedure are available at below.